Saying Goodbye to Planet Earth

 “The idea that we’re destroying the planet gives us way too much credit,” he went on.
 “Certainly, we’re pushing the earth into a new era.
 If we look at the history of the biosphere, the history of life on earth, in the long run, the earth is just going to pick that up and do what is interesting for it.
 It will run new evolutionary experiments.
 We, on the other hand, may not be a part of that experiment.”

-Civilizations elsewhere in the universe have most probably risen, developed complex societies and then died because of their own technological advances.
+Civilizations probably have risen elsewhere in the universe, developed complex societies and then died because of their own technological advances.
 Every star in the night sky is believed to be circled by planets, some 10 billion trillion of which astronomers such as Frank Drake estimate are hospitable to life.

 “If you develop an industrial civilization like ours, the route is going to be the same,” Adam Frank said.
 “You’re going to have a hard time not triggering climate change.”